PimpTrizkit/PJs/README.md

 * A String that represents the event type to which is registered the callback listener.

 **c** = < Callback Function >&emsp;* *REQUIRED*
-* The callback function to which to attach to or remove from the event on the specifed element (`e` above).
+* The callback function to attach to or remove from the event on the specifed element (`e` above).

 **o** = < Once/Multi Boolean >&emsp;*Optional*
 * A true or false equivalent boolean used to set the `once` attribute.
 Suggested to use `true` or `false`.